-Owens Community College Web Course Requirement
+Owens Community College Web and Hybrid Course Requirement

 Access your class content, instructor, and classmates any time of the day or night in a password-protected online web course site.
 You need to have access to a computer on which you can download and install software and it is recommended that you're able to access the Internet at least three times per week.
 Correspondence is conducted via online discussion forums, chat rooms, and email.
 Instructors may require you to come to the one of the Owens Testing Centers or to a pre-determined proctored location to take exams.
 Web courses are a rigorous form of instruction geared for motivated and organized students who have general computer skills and can't fit traditional classes into their daily schedule.